ebnerl1/usma_swarm/updatePixhawk.md

 8. Update the Pixhawk.
 At the application menu, enter `U`.
 If the application asks for an aircraft ID, enter the “tail” number identified in line 1 (e.g. 10).
 9. Follow all the instructions for connecting and disconnecting the Pixhawk when prompted.
 10. If an ‘Update Successful!” is displayed, enter Q to quit the application.
 In the terminal window, look for the “hash” code after the version string (e.g. `ArduPlane V3.8.0beta1 (cf848147)`.
 Make a note of the hash and record it.
+Power down the plane and disconnect the DC power supply Gently seat the Pixhawk back in the carriage.
+Make sure no cables are pinched.